-The transformative power of education at great colleges and universities is based primarily on interactions among faculty and students who are committed to learning at the frontiers of knowledge and understanding.
-I believe teaching should be guided by a commitment to the vital missions of our institutions, appreciation for the responsibilities that accompany the great privilege of teaching and learning in these unique contexts, and respect for our colleagues’ and students’ potential.
+The transformative power of education at great colleges and universities is based upon interactions among faculty and students who are committed to learning at the frontiers of knowledge and understanding.
+Teaching should be guided by a commitment to the vital missions of our institutions, appreciation for the responsibilities that accompany the great privilege of teaching and learning in these unique contexts, and respect for our colleagues’ and students’ potential.
 These premises should guide the organization, design, and leadership of our institutions, academic programs, courses, and other learning experiences.

 I am an advocate for high-impact learning experiences that allow students to explore and apply what they are learning in new contexts, including internships, site visits, and faculty-directed research.
 I am also a strong proponent of the use of technology to enable new kinds of learning experiences, support learning at scale, and facilitate ongoing research to help students, educators, and institutions improve.

 I strongly endorse principles of academic freedom and the idea that faculty experts should have authority over content.
-I am also committed to the principle that we should take responsibility for designing curricula, courses and other learning experiences with empathy for our students, awareness of current research about how people learn, and attention to the skills that empower students for personal and professional success.
-In that spirit, I argue that instructional designs, educational technologies, and curricula should be evaluated primarily in terms of how well they enable effective learning experiences that are attuned to students’ needs - not just to earn credentials but to equip them for successful careers and fulfilling lives.
+I am also committed to the principle that we should take responsibility for designing programs, courses and learning experiences with empathy for our students, awareness of current research about how people learn, and attention to the skills that empower students for personal and professional success.
+In that spirit, I argue that instructional designs, educational technologies, and curricula should be evaluated primarily in terms of how they enable learning experiences attuned to students’ needs - not just to earn credentials but to equip them for successful careers and fulfilling lives.